flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 !!! note "MCDU Web Interface"
     ![Web MCDU Interface](../assets/mcdu-server/web-mcdu-ipad.webp "Web MCDU Interface"){loading=lazy}

-It also allows to use your real printer on to be used as a cockpit printer for the MCDU.
+It also allows you to use your real printer as a cockpit printer for the MCDU.

 ## Starting the MCDU Web Interface